treder/MVPA-Light/README.md

 #### Classifier performance metrics

 Classifier output comes in form of decision values (=distances to the hyperplane for linear methods) or directly in form of class labels.
-In most cases, the researcher is only interested in a performance metric that quantifies classifier performance.
+In most cases, the researcher is only interested in a performance metric that summarises classifier performance.
 The following metrics can be calculated by the function `mv_classifier_performance`:

 * `acc`: Classification accuracy, representing the fraction correctly predicted class labels on the test set.
+* `auc`: Area under the ROC curve.
+An alternative to classification accuracy that is more robust to imbalanced classes and independent of changes to the classifier threshold.
 * `dval`: Average decision value for each class.

-Performance metrics can be selected in `mv_classify_across_time` and `mv_classify_timextime` by setting the `cfg.metric` field to one of the above values.
+Performance metrics can be selected in `mv_classify_across_time` and `mv_classify_timextime` by setting the `cfg.metric` field.

 #### Cross-validation

-To obtain a realistic estimate of classifier performance and control for overfitting, a classifier should be  tested on an independent dataset that has not been used for training [[Lemm2011]](#Lemm2011).
-In neuroimaging experiments,
+To obtain a realistic estimate of classifier performance and control for overfitting, a classifier should be tested on an independent dataset that has not been used for training.
+In most neuroimaging experiments, there is only one dataset with a restricted number of trials.
+To make most efficient use of the data, in *k-fold cross-validation* the data is split into k different folds.
+In each iteration, one of the k folds is held out and used as test set, whereas all other folds are used for training.
+This is repeated until every fold has been used as test set once.
+See [[Lemm2011]](#Lemm2011) for a discussion of cross-validation and potential pitfalls.

 ## Examples<a name="examples"></a>